 Further down the road Kiparissos.

 Unusually one morning I woke and just happened to poke my head out of the door at the right moment.
-Sunrise in Anatoliki Mani.
+Sunrise over the Laconian Gulf in Anatoliki Mani.

 Passing through Oitylo, one of many villages, I spied a tap at the roadside.